- >>African Holocaust

 During the African Holocaust of enslavement marriage was pointless if you were owned by the slave master.
 A person could be sold off at any instant.
 Everything is temporary -- commitment is void when someone owns you.
 And we must, regardless of our martial status, be bold enough to see the errors that are out growths of enslavement.
 The destruction of people systems, the death of things that define our humanity.
 The temporariness of the enslaved reality meant also commitment was also fleeting.
 Long term arrangements in areas of marriage and parenting were nonexistent.
 And today the habits of enslaved people still run our relationships with each other.
 So a man can get a woman pregnant and simply abandon his responsibilities, this is slave culture.
 A woman feels no dishonor in having multiply children and no wedding ring.
 This is again only because we are a people void of culture.

-During the African Holocaust of enslavement marriage was pointless if you were owned by the slave master A person could be sold off at any instant.
-Everything is temporary -- commitment is pointless when someone owns you.
-And we must regardless of our martial status be bold enough to see the errors which are out growths of enslavement.
 The destruction of people systems, the death of things that define our humanity.
 The temporariness of the enslaved reality meant also commitment was also fleeting. long term arrangements in areas of marriage and parenting were nonexistent.
 And today the habits of enslaved people still run our relationships with each other.